1-877-929-7245

 Day 4 - A superb journey on the North Conway Scenic Railroad

-After a leisurely hotel breakfast, this morning we experience another great heritage railway, traveling aboard the iconic Mountaineer train on the superb Crawford Notch scenic route of the North Conway Scenic Railroad.
+After a leisurely hotel breakfast, this morning we experience another great heritage railroad, travelling aboard the iconic Mountaineer train on the superb Crawford Notch scenic route of the North Conway Scenic Railroad.

-Traveling in 1950s-era streamlined passenger cars we relive a legendary journey as we travel a route first taken in the late 19th century.
-Our relaxing journey takes us over the rugged terrain of the Crawford Notch and alongside the picturesque Saco River Valley to Bartlett.
+Travelling in 1950s-era streamlined passenger cars, we relive a legendary journey as we travel a route first taken in the late 19th century.
+Our relaxing trip takes us over the rugged terrain of the Crawford Notch and alongside the picturesque Saco River Valley to Bartlett.
 Our route is illuminated with New Hampshire's glowing color scheme of reds, golds and browns.

-We are transferred back to our hotel by coach in the afternoon when we are free to enjoy a relaxing afternoon and evening in North Conway's enchanting village.
+We are transferred back to our hotel by coach in the afternoon when we are free to enjoy a relaxing afternoon and evening in the enchanting village of North Conway.
+New Hampshire's state fruit is the pumpkin, a popular ingredient during fall when local, hearty cuisine comes into its own.
+Those with a sweet tooth might like to try to find the seasonal specialty of apple cider doughnuts!

 Includes